The Asterix Agenda: A Pipeline Portal

 After threatening to retire many times, Albert Uderzo finally did in 2011.
 A few years later, a new team took over the title.
 Uderzo chose Jean-Yves Ferri to be the writer, and an artist from Uderzo’s studios was set to draw the book.
 He, unfortunately, got cold feet and dropped out.
 Didier Conrad came in to take over.

-Ferri and Conrad have done three books together so far, with a fourth announced for October 2019, on the 60th anniversary of the series.
+Ferri and Conrad have done four books together so far, with a fifth announced for October 2021.

 I read and reviewed these three books before embarking on The Asterix Agenda.
 After reading all of the 34+ original volumes in the series, I took a second look through the books.
 Placing the books in the context of the overall series as they were fresher in my mind turned out to be great grist for the mill.
 Here now are the links to my reviews written after reading all the rest of the books in a compressed time frame: